 It’s never too late to quit smoking but if you want a complication-free implant procedure that you heal quickly from, you shouldn’t smoke as it increases your chances of infection and slows down your body’s rate of healing.

 Work With An Experienced Dental Practitioner

-Make sure you work with a skilled and experienced dental practitioner who performs dental implant procedures regularly.
+Make sure you work with a skilled and experienced dental practitioner who offers a consultation before performing your surgery.
 Find out what options you have in terms of the actual implant and ask how long each is said to last for.
 Find out about warranties and ask your dental practitioner how long his or her patients’ dental implants last before needing to be replaced.